CELEBRATING AMERICAN SHE-POETS (29): Emma Lazarus and Liberty Lighting the World … “I lift my lamp beside the golden door.”

 “The copper statue, designed by Frédéric Auguste Bartholdi, a French sculptor, was built by Gustave Eiffel and dedicated on October 28, 1886.
 It was a gift to the United States from the people of France.
 The statue is of a robed female figure representing Libertas, the Roman goddess, who bears a torch and a ]a tablet evoking the law upon which is inscribed the date of the American Declaration of Independence, July 4, 1776.
 A broken chain lies at her feet.
 The statue is an icon of freedom and of the United States, and was a welcoming sight to immigrants arriving from abroad.”
 [Wikipedia]

-In fact Lady Liberty greeted my own father and maternal grandparents and children as they entered the harbor just as she probably did for many reading here today.
+In fact Lady Liberty greeted my own father and maternal grandparents and their children as they entered the harbor just as she probably did for the families of those reading here today.
 Their children and grandchildren learned the poem by heart in school.
 I suspect the majority of us took the ideals expressed as our own.

 A hymn to America, the “Mother of Exiles,” The New Colossus, was written to raise money for the construction of the pedestal for the Statue of Liberty.